Get

 Image Credit: Anna Shvets, Pexels

 Shiba Inus can be aggressive for a range of different reasons.
 The most common reason is fear, which is often due to a lack of socialization.
-Any dog will become aggressive when they are scared of something.
+Any dog will become aggressive when they are feeling insecure or scared of something.
 Therefore, introducing your dog to many things when they are younger is often required to prevent them from being scared as adults.

 However, traumatic experiences and stress can make a dog fearful of situations they were once fine with.